– FOR CELLISTS –

 Cellofun.eu is divided into two sections:

-The Celloblog is the “pedagogy” part of the website and contains all the knowledge, ideas and material that have been most useful to me over the last 40 years in my own journey as a professional cellist and musician.
+The Celloblog is the “pedagogy” part of the website and contains all the knowledge, ideas and material that have been most useful to me over the last 40 years in my own journey as a professional cellist.
 The objective of the Celloblog is to make cello-playing easier, and while it may appear a lot less fun than playing music it is this “work” that will probably allow us ultimately to have more fun (and less suffering) when we do get out our pieces.
 The Celloblog is divided into three parts.